How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 Designers or architects are usually trying to achieve the same set of outcomes, even when the style varies:

-1. Design integrity: the build result matches what was envisioned and approved, not a simplified version.
+1. Design integrity: The build result matches what was envisioned and approved, not a simplified version.

 The pain points that threaten those values are familiar: builders who skip the pre-construction process from the start, leaving teams to deal with cut corners, ignored drawings, and a lack of technical sophistication for complex specs.